IntentArchitect/Docs/articles/module-building/stereotypes/how-to-use-stereotypes/how-to-use-stereotypes.md

 ---
-uid: stereotypes.how-to-use-stereotypes
+uid: module-building.stereotypes.how-to-use-stereotypes
 ---
 # How to use Stereotypes

-This how-to will explain how to define [Stereotypes](xref:stereotypes.about-stereotypes) that are contained in your [Modules](xref:modules.about-modules) and how to apply them to your applications.
+This how-to will explain how to define [Stereotypes](xref:application-development.modelling.about-stereotypes) that are contained in your [Modules](xref:application-development.extensions.about-modules) and how to apply them to your applications.

 Stereotypes defined in Modules are useable in the following ways: